gshipley/summitlab14/Chapters/03-Installation.md

 ### *domain*, *hosts_domain*, *named_ip_addr*, *node_hostname*, and *node_ip_addr* ###

-We described the *domain* and *hosts_domain* settings earlier in the section on installing and configuring the OpenShift broker host.
+We described the *domain* and *hosts_domain* settings earlier in this lab while installing and configuring the OpenShift broker host.

-For the *named_ip_addr* setting, use the 209.x.x.x address for *host1* that were provided to you by your instructor.
+For the *named_ip_addr* setting, use the 209.x.x.x address for *host1* that was provided to you by your instructor.
 We use the *named_ip_addr* setting to configure name resolution on the OpenShift node host to use our own nameserver.

 The *node_hostname* setting specifies the fully-qualified hostname that the installation script will configure for the OpenShift node host.

-For the *named_ip_addr* setting, use the 209.x.x.x address for *host2* that were provided to you by your instructor.
+For the *named_ip_addr* setting, use the 209.x.x.x address for *host2* that was provided to you by your instructor.
 We use the *node_ip_addr* setting to tell the installation script to configure this OpenShift node host to use its public-facing IP address when it configures routing rules for user applications.

 ### *install_method* ###